 Last week, we discussed overconfidence and entitlement as factors in relapse.
-Today, we’ll explore other things that commonly function as “triggers” in tempting someone to return to the familiar bottle, needle, or other source of chemical comfort.
+Today, we’ll explore other things that commonly function as “triggers” in tempting someone to return to the familiar bottle, needle, or other sources of chemical comfort.
 First, though, a couple of facts about relapse triggers that everyone should remember:

 - Relapsers are in particular danger of overdosing.
 A person who has been a regular user, then gone without for several weeks or months, is likely to immediately resume the most recent habitual dosage—although the body’s physical tolerance for the substance will have decreased during the abstinence period.
 It’s like starting out to run five miles because you used to do it ten years and forty pounds ago; the sudden stress may prove more than the body can take.

 - No one is immune to relapse, any more than your income level, education, or ethnicity made you immune to addiction in the first place.
-It’s true that different groups are statistically more vulnerable to certain types of addiction/relapse—street drugs and beer for the inner city, prescription drugs and champagne for the wealthy—but when it comes to number of risk factors, substance abuse is very much an equal-opportunity entity.
+It’s true that different groups are statistically more vulnerable to certain types of addiction/relapse—street drugs and beer for the inner city, prescription drugs and champagne for the wealthy—but when it comes to a number of risk factors, substance abuse problems are very much an equal-opportunity entity.

 Reminders of the Substance Abuse Life

 For those recently adjusted to the “new normal” of sobriety, something as simple as seeing a billboard for your formerly favorite beer may set off nostalgic cravings that remember only the “good old days” and forget all the problems drinking caused you.
 You may not be able to completely avoid all reminders of a legally sold substance, but you can reduce the risk by minimizing overall media exposure and avoiding the “stomping grounds” where you always ordered that drink.
-And be especially careful on anniversaries and at special events where the problem substance was a standard part of activities.
+And be especially careful about anniversaries and at special events where the problem substance was a standard part of activities.